alxelerator/alxeleratoR/README.md

 In R run `devtools::install_github("alxelerator/alxeleratoR")`
 After loading the package `library(alxeleratoR)` you can set some convenient defaults using `alxinit()`

-If you need to install some missing packages I can strongly recommend the use of BioConductor package management installed using `install.packages("BiocManager")`
+If you need to install some missing packages I can strongly recommend the use of BioConductor package management.
+Install it using `install.packages("BiocManager")` or update using `BiocManager::install()`
-For instance `BiocManager::install(c("tidyverse", "phyloseq", "pals", "cowplot", "RColorBrewer", "foreach", "openssl", "Biostrings", "rstatix", "scales", "vegan"))`
+For instance these packages are required for the full experience `BiocManager::install(c("tidyverse", "phyloseq", "pals", "cowplot", "RColorBrewer", "foreach", "openssl", "Biostrings", "rstatix", "scales", "vegan"))`

 ## Documentation
 Function details are covered by each function's documentation.